 Seller Responsibilities

 As a seller in Georgia, accepting a resale certificate comes with the responsibility of verifying and retaining proper documentation for tax-exempt sales.
-You must:
+You must:- Accept the certificate in good faith

 - Ensure it includes all required information: buyer’s name, address, sales tax permit number (or equivalent), reason for exemption, and signature.